Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 5. **Get an Ausländerbehörde appointment**
     After they process your application, they will email you.
 Usually, when they contact you, it means that your residence permit is approved.[^12] They usually give you an appointment to bring missing documents or scan your fingerprints.
 You should get your residence permit {{ RESIDENCE_PERMIT_WAIT_TIME }} after the appointment.

-You can send your residence permit application by [registered mail](/glossary/Einschreibebrief), but it's not better or faster.[^23] Do not send your application by fax or email.
+You can send your residence permit application by [registered mail](/glossary/Einschreibebrief), but it's not better or faster.[^23] Do not fax or email your application.
 Use the contact form.

 **If you [apply for a Blue Card](/guides/blue-card)**, don't use the contact form.
 There is a [different form](/guides/blue-card#apply-for-the-blue-card-online) for the Blue Card.